☕

 Mining

 TEA Project uses the terms mining and running a hosting node interchangeably.
-The TEA network's TApps run on hosting nodes that are controlled by individual miners on the TEA ecosystem.
+The TEA network's run on hosting nodes that are controlled by individual miners on the TEA ecosystem.
 Any particular TApp may use multiple hosting nodes in the process of carrying out the computing tasks required by a TApp.

 Miners are paid a gas fee by end-users who use the miners' machines when they wish to run a TApp.
 CML hosting nodes are chosen algorithmically based on many factors including uptime, computing power, and any special hardware that a particular TApp might use.